Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/GulmiraKairr/ProjectDescription.md

 The the main task prior to doing some visualization is tidying the given data. <br> 1.
-Please make sure that data table has a tidy form (one observation per row, one variable per column, one value per cell).
-2.
+Please make sure that data table has a tidy form (one observation per row, one variable per column, one value per cell). <br>
-Since the “Percent” values are not relating to the “Frequency” values, thus, please recompute them (per year) to get the respective Frequency-fraction in percent.
+2. Since the “Percent” values are not relating to the “Frequency” values, thus, please recompute them (per year) to get the respective Frequency-fraction in percent.
 Create a separate column called “Annual Frequency”.
 You will use it later for graph.